Professional wrestling strikes: Foreign objects

-Asian mist
+Asian/ Poison mist

 The illegal maneuver of spitting a colored liquid into the face of an opponent in professional wrestling.
 After doing so, the opponent will (in storyline) be blinded and experience intense stinging in the eyes.
 Asian mist can come in almost any color, but the most common one used is green.
 This was invented by The Great Kabuki and popularized by The Great Muta, Tajiri, Bushi and El Desperado.

 Chair shot

 A wrestler hits the opponent with a chair.
 In modern wrestling, folding chairs are used with the strike being performed with the flat face of the chair to slow the swing and distribute the impact, to prevent injury.
 Although chair shots to the body are legal in the WWE, chair shots to the head were banned in March 2010, due to high risk of concussion and long-term brain damage.
-AEW wrestler Shawn Spears executed a chair shot to Cody at Fyter Fest, causing AEW to ban the move as well.
+AEW wrestler Shawn Spears executed a chair shot to the head of Cody at Fyter Fest in 2019, causing AEW to ban the move as well.